 You don’t need any special gear to view this astronomical event, but a pair of binoculars or a telescope will bring the view into a lot more detail.

 May 17 – Close Approach of Jupiter & Saturn

 After close approaches with the Moon from our earthly perspective, Jupiter and Saturn will then appear close to one another on the night of May 17th.
 In the hours after sunset, you can use a telescope to get an up-close view of two neighboring planets when they are within 4°41′ in the sky; if you don’t have any stargazing aids, you’ll also be able to spot these two bright planets with the unaided eye.

 The second Messier object highlighted this month is M4.
 You will need binoculars or a telescope to see this star cluster.
 Look to the southeast after sunset, and use a star app to find this object.

 M4 is notable for containing some white dwarf stars that are among the oldest in our Milky Way galaxy, clocking in at 13 billion years old.
 M4 is also home to a millisecond pulsar and is about 75 light years in diameter.

 That rounds up our notable events for the month of May.
 It is amazing to think that every star we can see in the sky without binoculars or telescopes is in our own home galaxy, the Milky Way.
 Our galaxy extends about 100,000 light-years across and contains all the star clusters we discussed.

-Questions about this month’s events?
+Questions about these astronomical events in the May Night Sky?
 Let us know in the comments!

 Featured photo credit: Willi Winzig via Flickr